Skip to Main Content

 • What happens to data in the longer term – what you do with it after the project concludes

-Source: "What is RDM?" by the University of Oxford.
+Source: "About data management" by the University of Oxford.

 Library Research Data Management Assistance